The key to high impact public speaking and presenting is contained in a number of timeless, real and very powerful truths.

 We suggest another approach.
 Rather than trying to ‘read’ them we help our clients to connect instead.
 High impact public speaking and presenting is challenging enough without trying to second guess what your audience are thinking.
 Attempting to do so can often severely hinder rather than help you.

-– A member of your audience whispers to the person sitting next to them
+– Whispers to the person sitting next to them

 In all cases each behaviour could be very misinterpreted by the presenter as those audience members being bored, disinterested or lost.